jacobsHandling/commerce/README.md

-# commerce - An interactive eBay-like auction site built with Django
+# commerce - An interactive eBay-like auction site built entirely with Django

 This is my submssion for Project 2 of CS50's Web Programming with Python and Javascript.